BS/MS Program

 Eligibility

-- you are an OSU undergraduate student (not necessarily in engineering); and
+- you are an Ohio State undergraduate student (not necessarily in engineering); and

 - you have at least a 3.5 CPHR in all previous undergraduate work; and